BradleyCodeU/bradleycodeu.github.io/_gdad/css/colorfultables.md

 Copy/paste the starter code from [here](\gdad\css\colorfultables-template.txt) and paste it in a new Replit HTML project.

 Add the following HTML:
-  1.  change the names to the names of fictional characters (from movies/tv/games/books/etc)
   1.  add three or more animated GIFs
   1.  add an h2 that says Main Office
   1.  create a new table for the Main Office staff